Turbo Takeaways

 7. Avoid Additional Debt

 Avoid getting a new credit card or loan.
-This will only add to your current debt payments and make the situation worse.
+This will only add to your existing debt payments and make the situation worse.

 Once you make progress in reducing your DTI, be diligent and avoid taking on any more debt unless it's an emergency.
 Be sure to learn more about the importance of money management, as it will be vital in avoiding additional debt.